aiden-tepper/ML-research-group/README.md

 More detailed info on each project can be found in the summary slide decks in the corresponding folder.

-More detail on Informatics Skunkworks: "The “Informatics Skunkworks” is a group dedicated to engaging undergraduates in research to realize the potential of informatics for science and engineering.
+Expanded detail on Informatics Skunkworks: "The “Informatics Skunkworks” is a group dedicated to engaging undergraduates in research to realize the potential of informatics for science and engineering.
 Skunkworks participants work together in project-based research, learning critical skills in teamwork, presentation, project management, software development, and applied data science, as well as driving data-centric approaches that are transforming science and engineering."